Your trusted partner in cosmetic care abroad

 • Visible scarring, particularly with external lower lid incisions (rare)

-• Haematoma requiring drainage (very rare)
+• Superficial haematoma requiring drainage (very rare)

 • Changes in lid sensation or numbness around the incision (temporary)